lmb-freiburg/netdef_slim/README.md

 # netdef_slim
 A python wrapper for tf to ease creation of network definitions.

 **NOTE:** Currently we do not publish any training code, only code for deployment is available.

+# Dependencies
+* sklearn
+* PIL
+* scipy

 ## Usage
 * Install tensorflow (e.g. pip3 install tensorflow-gpu==1.4)